JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 ### Certification with MySQL 8

-The product is now certified as compatible with MySQL 8.
+API Gateway is now certified as compatible with MySQL 8.
 For more information see, [Third Party JDBC Drivers](/docs/apim_installation/apigtw_install/metrics_db_install/#add-third-party-jdbc-driver-files).

 ### YAML configuration store (Technical preview capability)